 Almost every article about supply chain risk management begins with the complexity and global reach of today’s supply chains.
 Over the last fifteen years, companies have made some very critical supply chain enhancements – sourcing from low-cost countries, outsourcing manufacturing to subcontractors across the globe, and going lean.
 I characterize these enhancements as Supply Chain 2.0.

 The outcome of Supply Chain 2.0 is that in effect, we have stretched our supply chain and left very little room to absorb even minor blips and disruptions.
-We have very limited, or no information about a vast majority of our suppliers.
+We have very limited, or no information about the vast majority of our suppliers.
 At the same time, this global reach has created many additional areas where the supply chain is exposed to disruptions.
-Port delays, transportation delays, increased material handling and product damage, long inflexible transit times, local business environment and infrastructural dependencies etc. Most companies are unaware which global regions they have exposures to until a supplier calls to extend lead time for a critical component.
+Port delays, transportation delays, increased material handling, and product damage, long inflexible transit times, local business environment and infrastructural dependencies, etc. Most companies are unaware of which global regions they have exposure to until a supplier calls to extend lead time for a critical component.

 Often after a supplier calls, the company scrambles to find out which other suppliers might be in the impacted zone and what other parts or products might be disrupted.
 And when there are hundreds of suppliers, where do you start?

-Dependence on scarce raw materials, capacity utilization trends and products dependency mapping is another area where proactive management is essential.
-For example, the Apple Watch has experienced launch delays because of the failures of a critical supplier, one of Apple’s main sources of scratch-resistent sapphire goods.
+Dependence on scarce raw materials, capacity utilization trends, and product dependency mapping is another area where proactive management is essential.
+For example, the Apple Watch has experienced launch delays because of the failures of a critical supplier, one of Apple’s main sources of scratch-resistant sapphire goods.

 Over 80% of enterprises suffered at least one supply chain disruption this past year (BCI/Zurich, “Supply Chain Resilience 2014”)!
 This alarming statistic proves that we have arrived at the point where strategic investment in resiliency is no longer optional.